ssnell227/Imprecipe/README.md

 ## Functionality
     -The landing page will provide you with the option of viewing previous recipes or starting a new recipe wizard -The saved recipes page will give a list of saved recipes to view.
 The following view page will display the recipe by mapping the values of the object to a template.
-This view will display edit and delete buttons as well
+This view will display edit and delete buttons as well.
     -The recipe wizard will run you through a series of forms with suggested inputs, saving all inputs to a currentRecipe object in App’s state.
 Once finished, the recipe will prompt you to save the recipe

 ## Endpoints
     -local endpoints